rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: Integers form a mathematical ring.
 Uint64's form a finite ring.
 The ring of mathematical integers maps nicely to the ring of integers modulo 2⁶⁴ in the obvious way.
 So you can do as many of the ring computations (+, -, *) as you want using mathematical integers and do one reduction modulo 2⁶⁴ at the end, and you'll always get the same result as if you had been using uint64 modulo arithmetic throughout.

-DH: that's great, i enjoyed abstract algebra in college.
+DH: That's great, i enjoyed abstract algebra in college.

-BE: it's shown in the example Dan gave for asm.js.
+BE: It's shown in the example Dan gave for asm.js.

 DH: We're getting there.
 I'm askin ghow hard would it be to write down the list that these are the sets of operations that we can do that would a) inject you into the int64 value space and b) eject you from the int64 value space (??)